mstenius/t3pcl2pdf/README.md

 As such, the result is not a replica of the original printouts but at least a link in the chain to export documents in the archaic T3 format to something more accessible.

+The script is the result of iterative experimentation with various sample documents with indispensable analytic help by Claude Opus 4.8 - both in figuring out how to get rid of the strange bold character effects and how to properly embed the fonts in the PCL streams before converting.

 ## Features

-- Correct formula/math symbols (S1 and Symbol fonts)
+- Rendering of formula/math symbols (S1 and Symbol fonts)
 - Removes T3's shadow-bold overprints so text is clean (not doubled/ghosted)
-- Output PDF is fully text-selectable and searchable
 - Supports T3's full Swedish extended font set (58 fonts)
-- Correct rendering of Swedish characters (å, ä, ö and uppercase equivalents)
+- Rendering of Swedish characters (å, ä, ö and uppercase equivalents)

 ## Prerequisites

 ### 0. DOSBox

-Install DOSBox on your system.
+Install DOSBox on your system using whatever method is best suited.

 In your DOSBox `.conf`, configure a virtual LPT1 printer that writes to a file: